Find out what some of our graduates are doing today in pursuing their successful careers.

 The braking system on a vehicle is responsible for slowing it down while driving.
 We rely on the brakes to work every time we step on the pedal.
 This can eventually cause wear and tear to the system.

-But did you know there’s a different way to engine brake that can help extend the life of these components?
+But did you know there’s a different way to brake that can help extend the life of these components?
 This method is known as engine braking, and although it’s less commonly used than a foot brake, it’s something that can help improve a vehicle’s efficiency.

 Keep reading to learn more about how this braking technique works!

 Resistance in the engine is transferred through the drivetrain to the wheels.
-Some of the braking force produced is from friction in the drive train, but most of it is caused by the vacuum that was created from the lack of air.
+Some of the braking force produced is from friction in the drivetrain, but most of it is caused by the vacuum that was created from the lack of air.

-The result is a process that helps slow down a vehicle without the use of a footbrake.
+The result is a process that helps slow down a vehicle without the use of a foot brake.

 Engine braking on a car with a standard automatic transmission is less common, though it can be done by switching from drive to the available range of lower gears.

 Engine braking, also known as compression braking, is a process that can also be used on larger commercial vehicles.
-The process works a little differently, and there is a diesel engine-specific braking system known as a Jacobs brake (or jake brake) that helps with the process.
+The process works a little differently, and there is a diesel-engine-specific braking system known as a Jacobs brake (or Jake brake) that helps with the process.

 The objective of compression braking with these types of vehicles is to supplement or relieve the vehicle braking system of some of its light-duty application.
 Jake brakes assist the vehicle’s service brakes in slowing the vehicle to a stop, thus greatly extending the life of the vehicle’s foundation brakes.